Home » Why Are Tortoises So Slow?

 However, a slow metabolism also means that tortoises often feel sluggish.
 Metabolism converts food into energy.
 Since tortoises have a low metabolic rate, their internal energy output is low.

 So, it wouldn’t be beneficial for tortoises to evolve to move faster.
-The more an animal can move, the faster its metabolism needs to be.
+The more an animal can move, the faster its metabolism must be.
 If tortoises had a faster metabolism, they’d release more free radicals and live shorter lifespans.

 How Does the Tortoise Move?